eternagame/EternaBrain/README.md

 Using Eterna data to understand and predict how players solve RNA folding puzzles.
 * Neural networks to learn how top players solve Eterna players and to predict solutions to RNA folding puzzles
-* Unsupervised learning to group players based on their style of solving RNA folding puzzles
+* Unsupervised learning to group Eterna players based on their style of solving RNA folding puzzles
+* These data are donated by Eterna players to accelerate scientific research into RNA design.
+Data were captured in accordance with [Stanford IRB Protocol 34669](http://humansubjects.stanford.edu/).

 ## Author
 [Rohan Koodli](https://github.com/rk900)